Scholarship Application Tips & Resources

 - Be as neat as humanly possible.

-- Short answers to open-ended questions can be insufficient.
+- Short answers to open-ended questions are insufficient.
 Use all the space you’re given!
 If an application form has a question such as “How do you plan to finance the rest of your training aside from the possibility of winning this scholarship?” do NOT just answer with one word, like “Loans”.
 That looks lazy and you’re wasting space.
 Use all the space given to share a thoughtful answer and work in more information you might not have had room for in your essay.

 - If you go by nickname (such as Sue vs. Susan) use only your formal name on your application.
 All occurrences of your name should match exactly.
 Either include or don’t include your middle name, but do it the same way every time.
 Leave no room for confusion on your application, since the judges may be dealing with similar names.